 Check for Excess Moisture

-Carpet tiles rely on adhesive to stay in place; conduct a moisture test before you purchase and install your tiles, as damp concrete will prevent the carpet tiles from adhering.
-You can buy a concrete moisture test kit at hardware or home improvement stores.
-If the test reveals that you have a moisture problem, you will need to seal the concrete and allow it to cure for 90 days before installing the carpet tiles.
+Carpet tiles on concrete rely on adhesive to stay in place; conduct a moisture test before you purchase and install your tiles, as damp concrete will prevent the carpet tile glue from adhering.
+You can buy a concrete moisture

 Measure the room's length and width and then multiply the two to arrive at the room's square footage.
 For a complex room shape, divide the room into smaller rectangular sections and add their areas together.
 Purchase enough carpet tiles to cover the entire floor.